WELCOME TO AMSTERDAM

 Amsterdam: 17th Century

-In the 17th Century Amsterdam was the most important city in the world in terms of trade.
-The most successful businessmen had houses on the main canals and in the nearby countryside along the rivers, like the Amstel and the Vecht.
+In the 17th Century, Amsterdam was the most important city in the world in terms of trade.
+The most successful businessmen owned houses on the main canals and in the nearby countryside along the rivers, like the Amstel and the Vecht.
 The inner ring of city canals has recently been nominated by UNESCO as World Heritage.